Second week of jury selection underway in Derek Chauvin murder trial

-The $27 million civil settlement the city of Minneapolis reached last week with the family of George Floyd threw uncertainty into the ongoing selection of jurors Monday in the murder trial of fired police officer Derek Chauvin.
+The $27 million civil settlement the city of Minneapolis reached last week with the family of George Floyd quickly weighed heavily upon the ongoing selection of jurors Monday in the murder trial of fired police officer Derek Chauvin, while an eighth juror was seated Monday morning.

 Defense attorney Eric Nelson expressed deep concern that jurors already chosen and those yet to be chosen will be prejudiced should they learn of the settlement, thereby denying his client his right to a fair trial.
-During Friday's proceedings, the city council signed off on the settlement, followed by a public announcement.
+During Friday's proceedings, the City Council signed off on the settlement, followed by a widely publicized announcement.

 Prosecutor Steve Schleicher argued for jury selection to continue uninterrupted, adding, "All I can say to the court is there are some things the state of Minnesota and this prosecution team can control, and there are some things it cannot control. ...
 We cannot control the civil aspect of the case, we cannot and do not control the Minneapolis City Council, and we certainly cannot and do not control the news cycle."